Adventures in Lifelong Learning

 Dr. Helen Heineman

-Dr. Heineman will be referring to the Penguin Classics edition of the book; all editions are acceptable.
-Please read chapters 1 – 18 prior to the first class meeting.
+Dr. Heineman will refer to the Penguin classics edition of the book; all editions are acceptable.
+For the first meeting, please read “Book the First – Sowing”.

 Dr. David Smailes

 Few institutions in American political life seem more dysfunctional than Congress these days; many Americans express their unhappiness with Congress almost daily.
 But has Congress always been this troubled, and can its problems be fixed today?
 Join us as we discuss the nature of Congress, the changes the institution has been through in recent decades and some of the challenges faced by those trying to fix a Congress that seems stymied by filibusters, gerrymandering and partisan politics.